isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-Raffles Hotel & the Romance of Travel.md

 <br><br>
 It must be noted that Syed Mohamed was an outstanding landlord.
 He funded most of the early building projects and it is his name that appears on most of the original Raffles Hotel building plans that survive in the National Archives, Singapore.
 <br><br>
-This article was adapted from the book Raffles Hotel by Gretchen Liu, Editions Didier Millet, Singapore, 2006.</span>
+This article was adapted from the book <i>Raffles Hotel</i> by Gretchen Liu, Editions Didier Millet, Singapore, 2006.</span>

 <p style="font-size:15px;"><b>Gretchen Liu</b> is a former journalist and book editor as well as the author of several illustrated books, including <i>Pastel Portraits: Singapore’s Architectural Heritage</i> and <i>Singapore: A Pictorial History</i>.
 As the former curator of the Raffles Hotel Collection, she oversaw all of the heritage projects during the hotel’s 1989–1992 restoration and for some years after that.</p>